Shikster/RatBot/README.md

 #### Features
+- NEW! (version 2.0) Takes screenshots of enemies and posts them to the webhook!
+Only for enemies or PvP-enabled characters.
 - Autoscout based on a custom whitelist
 - Namelist is saved locally
 - Names added to the namelist are the names it skips scouting for
 - Sends a message to discord via webhook.
 Read more about setting up webhooks here: [Webhook](https://github.com/Shikster/RatBot#Webhooks)
 - Plays a sound on a successful scout
 - Anti AFK (anti camp feature)
-- NEW!
-Takes screenshots of enemies and posts them to the webhook.

 #### Installation